 When you use a centralized server to store your enterprise log files, you’ll quickly discover that the system can become very big, very difficult to manage without using a good naming convention in the files names and the directory structure, If all your event and application logs from multiple systems and servers are simply dumped into some central repository then at best you’ll create an admin nightmare, at the worst you’ll lose data by overwriting log files accidently.

 This is likely to cause a huge level of confusion, or even make the whole point of storing and archiving your log files pretty much pointless.
-To prevent this, there are two key steps that you must take:
+To prevent this, there are three key steps that you must take:

 2) Use a hierarchical directory structure on your file system to store the log files.
 It’s difficult to specify the exact method and structure you should use because it will vary depending on the requirements.
 For example you could start the top level with system name and then split lower down the directory structure by date, application or system whichever is appropriate.